draganm/miniotest/README.md

 Second value returned is a function that will shut down the started Minio server when called.
 The best use of this function is to be deferred until the test function returns (as shown in the example).

-Passed `t *testing.T` parameter is used to create a test scoped temporary directory that will be deleted after the test has been run.

 ## Default values